hphelion/documentation/community/community.faq.md

 ####What is HP Helion OpenStack Community?
 And how does it tie into the overall HP Helion portfolio? #### {#whatcommunity}

 HP Helion OpenStack Community edition is the first OpenStack distribution from HP.
-It is a free to download and will be kept updated frequently to stay current with OpenStack developments.
+It is free to download and will be kept updated frequently to stay current with OpenStack developments.
 It will be a foundational technology for all HP Helion products in the future.

 ####What does this distro enable customers to do? #### {#distroenable}